-About 10 days after losing one of our twins, I wrote a blog post about changing my perspective and focus to prepare for our Baby B’s arrival and eventual final farewell to Baby A. We had a sweet, strong little girl coming to join our family and we were so proud of all she had overcome so far.
+About 10 days after losing one of our twins, I wrote a blog post about changing my perspective and focus to prepare for our Holland’s arrival and eventual final farewell to Madeline.
+Our strong little girl Holly was coming to join our family and we were so proud of all she had overcome so far.
 What I knew would be a hard day turned out to bring even more tragedy…and came much sooner than expected.

 I went to sleep that night and awoke the morning of Sunday, April 17, around 2 am and realized my water had ruptured.
 Ryan quickly gathered the essentials and loaded our almost 3-year-old in the car as I called the hospital to let them know we were on our way.
 Family members started making arrangements to get down to Houston from Oklahoma in anticipation of an extended hospital stay.

-Our stillborn daughter, Madeline Reese (“Baby A”), was born around 2 pm.
-Her sister, Holland “Holly” Sophia (“Baby B”), was born shortly after that at 2:22 pm.
+Our stillborn daughter, Madeline Reese, was born around 2 pm.
+Her sister, Holland “Holly” Sophia, was born shortly after that at 2:22 pm.

-Holly was born alive and even let out the tiniest sound as the doctors carried her away (but I realize now that probably wasn’t possible).
+Holly was born alive and I even heard just the tiniest sound as the doctors carried her away (but I realize now that probably wasn’t possible).
 Despite her small size they were able to administer the breathing tube but realized almost immediately that her heart would be too weak to sustain life.
-Knowing the prognosis we gave up the fight and she died with us peacefully a few hours later.
-There were no tubes or wires obstructing her tiny, beautiful face.
+Knowing the prognosis we agreed to give up the fight and she died with us peacefully a few hours later with no tubes or wires obstructing her tiny, beautiful face.
 We are so grateful for that small amount of time we had to love her while she was alive.

 Due to delivery complications I went into surgery immediately to avoid hemorrhaging and thankfully was able to come out without any permanent damage.
 My sisters found some matching outfits for them and I got the sweetest experience dressing and swaddling them both that one time.
 We were able spend the rest of that evening and the next morning holding and loving our beautiful, perfect daughters that will forever be part of our family.